tretapey/svelte-pwa/README.md

 # Svelte PWA

-This is a Svelte PWA project template for [Svelte](https://svelte.dev) apps.
+This is a Progressive Web App (PWA) template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/tretapey/svelte-pwa.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):